DOSull/Geographical-Computing/labs/week-01/turtles.md

 ```

 ## Exercises from section 4.3
 These are taken directly from _Think Python_.
-In each case write the code in the cell below the instructions.
+They won't make much sense this week (we get to functions next week), but it is worth revisiting them in the next while as you learn more about the python programming language.

 1. Write a function called `square` that takes a parameter named `t`, which is a turtle.
 It should use the turtle to draw a square.